AITX and Robotic Assistance De - GuruFocus.com

 Detroit, Michigan, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions for enterprise clients, along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced its support for the agreement made between ASIS International and Circadian Risk, Inc. to deliver the security organization’s Physical Asset Protection (PAP) Standard as a SaaS-based assessment within Circadian Risk’s Enhanced Solutions™ Risk Suite.
+31, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions for enterprise clients, along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that RAD will implement price changes across four solutions offerings effective the start of the Company’s next fiscal year, March 1, 2023.
+Price increases range from 18% to 29% for three solutions.
+Furthermore, one solution will have a price decrease of 17%.

-On January 13, 2023, AITX announced an investment in Circadian Risk, paving the way for possible collaborations and integrations with RAD’s solutions.
-Circadian Risk develops software that gives security professionals the power to proactively reduce potential risks to individuals and assets.
-Their vulnerability assessment tools provide a complete detailed analysis, as well as corrective actions for every issue that may arise.
+The Company noted that in most cases the final pricing for RAD products is determined by its network of over 50 dealers, and it is ultimately the responsibility of these dealers to apply and pass on any price increases to customers.

-ASIS International is the world's largest membership organization for security management professionals.
-With hundreds of chapters across the globe, ASIS International is recognized as the premier source for learning, networking, standards, and research.
+“The primary reason for these price increases is to ensure value pricing in the market.
+In other words, at these slightly increased prices we feel we still have tremendous cost advantages over manned guarding and traditional electronics solutions, and we want to be sure to collect the right amount of revenue for us,” said Mark Folmer, President of RAD.
+"Our projections indicate a lack of market sensitivity to a small increase in our pricing, and we anticipate a positive impact on revenue in the coming fiscal year as a result of higher prices and increased sales deployment."

 AITX through its subsidiary, Robotic Assistance Devices, Inc. (RAD), is redefining the $25 billion (US) security and guarding services industry through its broad lineup of innovative, AI-driven Solutions-as-a-Service business model.
 RAD solutions are specifically designed to provide a cost savings to businesses of between 35%-80% when compared to the industry’s existing and costly manned security guarding and monitoring model.
 RAD delivers this tremendous costs savings via a suite of stationary and mobile robotic solutions that complement, and at times, directly replace the need for human personnel in environments better suited for machines.
 All RAD technologies, AI-based analytics and software platforms are developed in-house.